Learn how to use @devintern/pm effectively

 Additional Options

---epic, -e <key>: Link the created story to an epic (e.g., PROJ-100)--type, -t <type>: Issue type (default: “Story”).
-Common types: Story, Task, Bug, Epic--custom, -c <text>: Additional custom instructions for the requirements--style, -s <type>: Prompt style: “pm” (default) or “technical”- pm: Focuses on user stories and acceptance criteria
+--epic, -e <key>: Link the created story to an epic (e.g., PROJ-100).
+Ignored for trackers that do not support a real epic/parent hierarchy (Trello, GitHub Issues, Markdown).--type, -t <type>: Issue type (default: “Task”).
+Common types: Task, Story, Bug, Epic.
+Only applied by backends that support issue types (Jira, Azure DevOps, GitHub, Markdown); ignored by Linear, Trello, and Asana.--custom, -c <text>: Additional custom instructions for the requirements--style, -s <type>: Prompt style: “pm” (default) or “technical”- pm: Focuses on user stories and acceptance criteria

 - technical: Includes Technical Considerations section